netdata/netdata/docs/Running-behind-apache.md

 ---

-If your apache server is not on localhost, you can set:
+If your Apache server is not on localhost, you can set:

 ```
 [web]